Schools with Art Programs in Pasadena

 Bachelor of Fine Arts in Fine Art

-Applicants to this professional degree program must provide a portfolio of up to 15 images created within the past two years that showcase their skills and the development of important concepts or ideas within their work.
+Applicants to this professional degree program must provide a portfolio of images created within the past two years that showcase their skills and the development of important concepts or ideas within their work.
 Drawing, sculpture and design studio courses are required for foundational knowledge of the field; an art history class is also required.
-No foreign language, math classes or electives are required during this 132-unit program, so that students may spend more time devoted to studio work.
-Some general education courses are required.
+No foreign language or math classes are required during this 128-unit program, so that students may spend more time devoted to studio work.
+Some general education and elective courses are required.
 Critical studies courses in history and theory round out the curriculum.

 Minor in Digital Studio